cybozu/php-yrmcds/USAGE.md

 session_start();
 ```

-The expiration time of inactive sessions and the timeout of acquiring
+The expiration time of inactive sessions and the timeout of lock acquisition
-locks can be configured by specifying the second and the third parameter
+can be configured by specifying the second and the third parameters
 of `\yrmcds\SessionHandler` constructor:

 ```php